 Technische Universität München (TUM) is involved in numerous national, European and international research projects – including several German Research Foundation collaborative research initiatives and projects funded by generous ERC grants.

-You or I could use a map to find our way around a city with no problem – but what about a robot?
+Humans can use a map to find their way around a city without a problem – but what about a robot?
 We still have a long way to go before robots can read maps but Prof. Martin Buss is working towards this goal as part of the “IURO” (Interactive Urban Robot) project, just one of many EU research initiatives coordinated by TUM.
 EU Projects